Git GOOD

 Usually when i'm in the process working on something and I need to switch to e.g. fix something i commit with type wip

-but for larger project I prefer to have multiple directories of the same repository as its more convenient to
+like git lfg "wip: xyz is in progress when I don't think my state is commit worthy i stash it git sm "some changes" but for larger project I prefer to have multiple directories of the same repository as its more convenient to

 switch in between and you don't need to break your state for a quick fix, this is where git worktrees come in.